dinhdiep/MONOD2/getting_started.md

 ```

-Here we indicate the the MONOD scripts are found in the "scripts" folder that is one directory above.
+Here we've specified that the MONOD scripts are found in the "scripts" folder that is one directory above.
 The list of bam files is named "cct" and is in the current working directory ("example" folder).
 The metric to compute average methylation is "MHL" or methylation haplotype load.
-The target file is "small.mhbs.txt" which is a BED format file (chr, start, end positions) that lists the regionsto summarize methylation over.
+The target file is "small.mhbs.txt" which is a BED format file (chr <tab> start <tab> end positions) that lists the regions to summarize methylation over.
 The CpG position file is "hg19.fa.allcpgs.txt.gz" which is found in the "allcpg" folder one directory above.
-The CpG position file can be generated using genomePrep.pl Perl program (same as the one for BisReadMapper).
-The output file prefix name is also "cct" in the example, but you can give it a different name.
+Note that the CpG position file can be generated using the genomePrep.pl Perl program (same as the one for BisReadMapper).
+The output file prefix name is "cct" in the example.

 To start the pipeline, run the following command in the "example" directory: